brookecalhoun/tamagotchi-game/README.md

 *Installation Instructions:*

-Gameplay is best enjoyed on a desktop or laptop.
+No need to install anything- just press the link and enjoy on a laptop or desktop.

 //////////////////////////////////////////////////////////////////////////////////